bonfire-networks/bonfire-app/README.md

 ## Copyright and License

-Copyright (c) 2020 Bonfire, VoxPublica, and CommonsPub Contributors
+Copyright (c) 2020 Bonfire Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as